Dallas-Murawski/SportsBettingProject/README.md

 ## 📊 Key Insights
 Some of the trends analyzed in this project include:
-✔️ How often betting lines (Over/Under, Spread, Moneyline) beat expectations
+✔️ How often betting lines (Over/Under, Spread, Moneyline) hit
-✔️ League-specific trends in betting accuracy and performance ✔️ How different teams perform against the spread
+✔️ League-specific trends in betting accuracy and performance ✔️ How teams perform in different areas

 More details and insights can be found in the **Tableau Story** linked above.

 ---

 ## 📥 Getting Started
-1. **Download the .twbx file** to explore the dashboards interactively in Tableau Desktop, or click on the link in the Project Overview section above to view the interactive Tableau Story online.
+1. **Download the .twbx file** to explore the dashboards interactively in Tableau Desktop, or click on the link in the **Project Overview** section above to view the interactive Tableau Story online.
 2. Open the SQL scripts to see how data was processed and analyzed.
 3. Feel free to use the CSV data for further analysis!